ezylang/pages-playground/docs/concepts/datatypes.md

 ### STRUCTURE

-Structures are stored internally as a _java.util.Map&lt;String, EvaluationValue&gt;.
-When passed as a variable, the map entries will be iterated and each entry value will be converted to the data type conversion rules.
+Structures are stored internally as a _java.util.Map&lt;String, EvaluationValue&gt;_.
+When passed as a variable, the map entries will be iterated and each entry value will be converted using the data type conversion rules.

 Structures can hold other structures, which can form a tree like data structure.